smarthomeNG/plugins/xiaomi/README.md

 # Xiaomi

-Version 0.1
+Version 0.2

 ## Requirements
-This plugin requires lib miflora.
+This plugin requires lib miflora in version 0.2 or above.
 You can install this lib with:

 ```
 sudo pip3 install miflora --upgrade